 You need a time table attached to your social media strategy.
 You can always adjust over time, but you need an End in Mind.
 Are you assigning monthly goals?
 Quarterly goals?
 If you have no time table attached then technically you can never fail…because the game is never over.
 You never have a bar to judge if you’re winning or losing so you can adjust and fix areas that need it.

 Allow For Flexible Execution

-Your strategy should be solid, but the tools and networks you use needs to be flexible.
-The “Why” is always more important than the “How”.
+Your strategy should be solid, but the tools and networks you use need to be flexible.
+The “Why” is always more important than the“How”.
 The “How” will change over time.
 New tools will come out.
 Find out what is working best and attack that.
 Drop what’s not returning high value.

 Know What A Win Looks Like

-How do you know if you’re succeeding in your social media strategy if you don’t know what a “win” is.
-Is is sale?
+How do you know if you’re succeeding in your social media strategy if you don’t know what a “win” is? is the sale?
 Is it a ReTweet?
 Is it more social mentions?
 Figure out what your wins are, then you can focus on getting more of them.